Entry-Level IT Resume Examples to Help You Succeed This Year

 An entry-level resume should highlight certifications and awards more prominently, especially if you have very little work experience.
 Include any certifications you have for your skills, including programming languages and working with different types of IT structures.

 When you’re starting your job search, it can be incredibly helpful to look at resume samples and cover letter examples, to get a head start on building the best resume.
-ResumeHelp has an entire section dedicated to resume examples, allowing you to look through many job titles and find a resume example that works for you.
+ResumeHelp has a wide range of resume examples for IT jobs.
+Browse through our samples and find an example that works for you.

 Consider these tips to create a stellar entry-level IT resume:

-• Use bullet points and shortened sentences as much as possible.
-These will make it easier for a recruiter to scan your resume.
+Use bullet points and concise phrases as much as possible.
+These will make it easier for a recruiter to scan your resume (and makes your resume more compact in the process).

 Including a cover letter with your IT resume is always a good idea.
 The cover letter is a great way to include more information about yourself, talk about experiences you didn’t get a chance to explain well in your resume and ask for the job interview directly.
 You can use the ResumeHelp cover letter builder to create an entry-level IT resume more easily.